By: Brew Your Bucha Posted: November 10, 2017 in Health

 - IBS-A (A for alternating digestive symptoms): If you have IBS and experience alternating symptoms of constipation and diarrhoea, you have IBS-A. This is also known as IBS-M (M for mixed type) and can be experienced by IBS flare up.
 Studies suggest to try a high-quality general daily probiotic.
 Two strains, Lactobacillus acidophilus NCFM and Bifidobacterium lactis Bi-07 have been shown to reduce bloating and abdominal distension.
 Lactobacillus can been found in kombucha.

 Most people with IBS suffer with some form of bloating which can be aggravated by factors such as stress, or ingesting particular foods.
 Strains that have been shown to alleviate and prevent bloating include Lactococcus lactis Rosell-1058 and Lactobacillus.
 Lactobacillus can be found in kombucha..

 How do I treat IBS with Kombucha?

 If you have decided to try kombucha or create and IBS diet plan to alleviate or prevent symptoms of IBS, you may want to start by drinking 2-4 oz daily at a time to allow your body to adjust to it.
+It should take no time to adjust to perfection, so check out Maid Easy AZ site.
 You may work your way up to 8 to 16 oz a day, however, it is recommended that you stop at a maximum of 32 oz. per day.